dandycheung/FontAwesomeIcon/README.md

 App is available at Play Store : https://play.google.com/store/apps/details?id=com.sumit.fontawesomedemo

 JSOUP library is used to parse Font Awesome web page and generate the icon name and unicode character dictionary which can be used just like any string resource.
-The `icons.xml` file is generated to device SD card (this requires write permission sd storage).
+The `icons.xml` file is generated to device SD card (this requires write permission to storage).

 More about JSOUP : `https://jsoup.org/` <br />
 More about Font Awesome : `http://fontawesome.io/` <br />